HypothesisWorks/hypothesis/docs/details.rst

   >>> integers(min_value=0, max_value=10).example()
   5

-Many strategies are build out of other strategies.
+Many strategies are built out of other strategies.
 For example, if you want to define a tuple you need to say what goes in each element:

 .. doctest::